neverfap-deluxe/nfd-api/content/content_podcast/EP_09_what_is_effective_meditation.md

   - etc.

+1. How I started out with meditation.

+  - Start when I was around 20.
+  - Did nothing for me (elaborate)
+  - I now realise it's because I wasn't doing it right.
+  - In addition,

-1. What is meditation?
+2. What is meditation?
 Why is it important?

-- Introduction
+- To understand meditation, we need to understand balance (explain)
-    - Meditation is the single most important thing you can do.
+  - Meditation is the easiest way that I know to achieve balance (explain)
-    - Provides you with control over your mind.
+  - What is balance?
+    - Calmness, Awareness, ambition (elaborate)
+    - Meditation teaches you those things, all in the one exercise.

-2. What are some of the misconceptions of meditation?
+3. What are some of the misconceptions of meditation?

-- I was talking to a guy on the Discord channel about meditation and he was really against it.
+- Most people I know struggle with meditation (because of misconceptions)
+  - What are these misconceptions?
+    - Meditation doesn't work (address)
+    - Meditation is religious thing (address)
+    - Prayer is a substitute for meditation (address)
+    - We are already aware (address)
+    - I already exercise, workout and read (address)

-3. How do you meditate?
+4. How do you meditate?

+- This is the hardest question to answer (elaborate)
-    -
+  - Why is it hard?

-- What makes meditation effective
-    - Consistency.
-    - Awareness

-- My relationship with meditation
-- How it didn’t seem to work the first few times.
-Discuss why.
+    - Here's my analogy - It's kind of like asking a master pianist - How do you play piano? (explain)
-- Talk about cycles of bipolar.
+  - It's about starting with the basics
-- Talk about my breakdown and why I decided to meditate.
+    - The most basic way, and what I recommend, is to observe your senses (explain)
-- Talk about what meditation does.
+    - It can help to undersand what effective meditation is
+      - It's consistent.
+      - It's highly conscious and aware.
--
+      - It's calm and relaxed.

+5. How people struggle with meditation

+- The main thing is that people do it completely wrong.
+  - They think it's this tense thing that's about concentration and perfection (elaborate)

 - Outro